MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

    >Each database used by Workflow Manager and Service Bus will need to be specified when rejoining the farm with SharePoint Workflow Manager.
 For example, the SQL Server instance and database name for the Workflow Manager farm management database and the Service Bus farm management database.

 4. Uninstall Microsoft Workflow Manager, Workflow Manager Client, Service Bus for Windows Server, and Windows Fabric if they're installed.
 You can uninstall them from the Control Panel.
 If Windows Fabric is installed, ensure you install Azure Service Fabric after uninstalling Windows Fabric.
-5. If the folder *%ProgramFiles%Workflow Manager1.0* already exists, you must manually remove it for the next steps to succeed.
+5. If the folder *%ProgramFiles%\Workflow Manager\1.0* already exists, you must manually remove it for the next steps to succeed.
 6. Install SharePoint Workflow Manager and SharePoint Workflow Manager Client.
 7. If there is more than one server in your Workflow Manager farm, repeat the previous steps on all farm servers.
 8. Run the Workflow Manager Configuration Wizard and rejoin the previous farm with the databases you noted in the previous steps on all servers in your Workflow Manager farm.